-Name: UIN: DATE: Registering for: Year: Number of Credits: Practicum Site: Site Supervisor Name: Site Supervisor Email: Field Practicum Site Agreement: Will the Site Supervisor be a Licensed Does the Site Supervisor agree to prov Does the Site Supervisor agree to revio Does the Site Supervisor agree to subr ride the student with at lea ew the student's "live" ses sion or session recordings?
-Yes No Describe the role and responsibilities of of the student at this practi cum site: Describe the population the student will be working with (demographic, range of diagnoses anticipated): Practicum Student Agreement: Student has submitted the practicum contract (Any practicum not on TAMU site requires a contract between TAMU and the site): Yes No N/A Student will provide Sit Supervisor with the course syllabus and practicum evaluation form: Yes No Student agrees to make sure their prac of the semester: Yes ticum evaluation form is s No ubmitted by their Site Supervisor prior to the end Field Practicum Instructor if Record: (TBC is Dr. McCord.
+Name: UIN: DATE: Registering for: Year: Number of Credits: Practicum Site: Site Supervisor Nat Site Supervisor Em Does the Site Supervisor agr Does the Site Supervisor agr Does the Site Supervisor agr a Licensed Psychologist?
+Yes ree to provide the student with at ree to review the student's "live" tion for the student each semester?
+Yes N Describe the population the student will be working with (de emographic, range of diagnoses anticipated): TAMU and the site): racticum contract (Any practicum Yes No n not on TAMU site requires a contract between N/A • · and practicum evaluation form: Yes No is submitted by their Site Supervisor prior to the Field Practicum Instructor r if Record: (TBC is Dr. McCord d.
 All other practica is Dr. Ojeda) Name Signature